lazyatom/interblah.net/soups/blog/how-rspec-works.snip.markdown

 {code ruby,method_in_example_group_called_in_spec}

-We'll see how this works a bit later.
+We'll see how this actually works a bit later.
+Knowing that the contents of the `describe` block are effectively evaluated within a class definition also explains what's happening when the `before` methods are called:

-What may be less obvious is that we can also deduce that later in our spec, when the `before` method is called:

 {code ruby,rspec_example,3,9}

-... then `before` must be a method available on the `ExampleGroup` class.
+Because this is evaluated as if it was written in a class definition, then `before` must be a method available on the `ExampleGroup` class.
 And indeed it is -- `RSpec::Code::ExampleGroup.before`.

 Well, almost.

 ### Hooks

 The `before` method actually comes from the module `RSpec::Core::Hooks`, which is extended into `ExampleGroup`.
-RSpec has a very complicated behind-the-scenes hook registry, which I haven't decided whether or not I need to delve into for the purposes of this walk-through.
+RSpec has a very complicated behind-the-scenes hook registry, which for the purposes of brevity I'm not going to inspect here..

-The `before` method registers its block within that registry, to be retrieved later, as I expect we will see.
+The `before` method registers its block within that registry, to be retrieved later when the specs actually run.

 Because I'm not going to really look too deeply at hooks, the call to the `after` method works in pretty much the same way.
 Here it is though, just because: